-A number of South Yorkshire's station operate branches of Fire Cadets.
+A number of South Yorkshire's stations operate branches of Fire Cadets.
 Recruits can join from the age of 13 with some even progressing to becominstructors themselves.
 Spending one evening a week at stations across South Yorkshire, the youngsters are put through their paces by a team of dedicated instructors.
 Recruits learn firefighting skills and techniques, and also spend time away from the station on team-building days.

-The Fire Cadet programme aims to educate, raise awareness and provide practical work-based learning opportunities for young people.
+The Fire Cadet programme aims to educate, raise awareness skills, leadership, time management and personal confidence.